ValeriyAndreevichPushkarev/ShadowZone/README.md

 That simple trick allows to build supereffective computations based on light **or electromagnetic waves** (much more effective than anything).

+And you can also change light flow (and simply add mirrors on the ends of optical fiber parts that dont conduct light further).

 Thats **works only with positional (one-hot) encoding** (where **you always have a zeros in a digit notation**).

 And, 50 mw laser can provide enought light to compute almost anything (optics, km's of optics).